danrot/master-thesis/01_introduction.md

 as a content repository.
 As such it is optimized on storing semi-structured content in a hierarchy.
 It additionally adds support for full text search, versioning, transactions and observations on a database level.
-Of course the most interesting feature for this thesis is the verisoning.
+Of course the most interesting feature for this thesis is the versioning.

 ### Symfony CMF
 The Symfony community has implemented its vision of the decoupled CMS, and